 Māori women land owners

 Traditionally land was bequeathed to women, as the mana of women to give birth to descendants meant that mana whenua (authority over land) was not lost through marriage.
 During the Kotahitanga movement women argued that the law should recognise Māori women as land owners and leaders in their own right.
 The 1897 petition from the Kotahitanga to Queen Victoria was signed by Māori women and men.

-At the battle of Ōrākau in the King Country in 1864, Ahumai Te Paerata famously responded to the suggestion that the women and children should be allowed to leave, ‘Ki te mate ngā tāne, me mate anō ngā wāhine me ngā tamariki’2 (if the men die, the women and children die also).
+At the battle of Ōrākau in south Waikato in 1864, Ahumai Te Paerata famously responded to the suggestion that the women and children should be allowed to leave, ‘Ki te mate ngā tāne, me mate anō ngā wāhine me ngā tamariki’2 (if the men die, the women and children die also).

 Māori legal academic Ani Mikaere has discussed the impact of colonisation on Māori women, as missionaries and settlers sought to dismiss traditional Māori philosophies and values in favour of their own patriarchal belief system.
 Mikaere states that Māori cosmology and history was retold to give emphasis to the male characters, while church schools trained Māori girls in domesticity, to become good wives.
 Most missionaries and settlers struggled to recognise the leadership of Māori women, preferring instead to deal with their male counterparts.
 Only 13 Māori women signed the Treaty of Waitangi (out of some 512 signatures).
 The daughter of Te Pēhi, a Ngāti Toa rangatira, was not allowed to sign as it was believed that women were not important enough.
 Angered at the insult, her husband also refused to sign.